This exciting webinar series took place in November and December 2020, over 3 sessions.

-These workshop-style webinars are for the staff of ARAISA member organizations only, and places are limited.
-Register now!
+These workshop-style webinars were designed for the staff of ARAISA member organizations.

-Michael Edward Petitpas will help supervisors, managers, and employees build respectful workplaces.
+Michael Edward Petitpas helped supervisors, managers, and employees maintain respectful workplaces.

 - Difficult Conversations and COVID-19 (Nov.
 3)